AvdheshPal/Pull-Bear/README.md

 <h2>About Project</h2>
 <p>
     This Project has been assigned to us during our construct week in 2nd unit at masai school.
 The Project is about to clone the Pull & Bear shopping site.
 "Pull & Bear" is a spanish brand, specializes in manufacturing and selling urban style clothing and accessories.
 The brand uses the US popular culture in its product design.
+    In this `pull and bear` replica, we have implemented user register function, sort and filter products according to the preferences.
+At checkout user can even apply coupon if applicable.
 </p>
 <h2>Technologies used in Project</h2>
 <p>